 These goals were helped by a donation of cricket kit and junior training sets from the International Cricket Council.
 Although Estonia wasn’t officially recognised as a cricket playing nation by the ICC, it could be classified as “non affiliate” status, which meant that the team had aspirations to one day compete under ICC rules and regulations on a European basis.
 The new supply of cricket bats and balls – understandably hard to buy in Estonian sports shops – helped improve the standard of cricket immediately, and gave the Board and the team a real determination to succeed at a higher level.
 The junior kits were given to local schools, and a demonstration of the game was led by the Lords Taverners which provided great insight and fun for all involved.

 2008 proved to be a momentous year for the Estonian Cricket Association.
 In January, an ICC inspector responsible for the European division of the Council came over to Estonia to assess the quality of cricket in Estonia.
 He was pleasantly surprised at what he saw in terms of ability, ground condition, junior development and future ambition.
 The Estonian Cricket Association was advised that they should apply for ICC affiliate status and, if the outcome was successful, they would enter European division five alongside Sweden, Czech Republic, Greece and other affiliate hopefuls Bulgaria.
-The application, along with a mission statement and development plans, was submitted and Estonia would find out in August if they were about to be launched onto the international stage.
+The application was approved in August of 2008 and Estonia became an ICC affiliate nation.

 An important step on the road to getting cricket recognised throughout Estonia was taken in September 2011 when the first ever cricket match in Estonia’s second largest city, Tartu, took place.
-2012 has seen progress continue with women’s Estonian team taking place in the first ever FinEst Women’s Indoor Cricket Championships.
+2012 has seen progress continue with the Estonian women’s team taking part in the first ever FinEst Women’s Indoor Cricket Championships.

 James Ramsden: November 2008